phlowers/mechaphlowers/docs/developer_guide/guidelines.md

 - Propose a modeler/solver separation
 - Separate models with solvers from the rest of the code to facilitate the addition of other models or solvers in the future.
 - Whenever possible, use classes that depend on table-based data structures, such as dataframes, to reduce mapping steps and enhance performance.
+- For the sake of clarity, the variables names are explicit in the api part of the package but Iin internal equations, mathematical abbreviations are used for variables.
+These will be explained in the docstring.

 ## Framework